The advisory board of Autism Academy for Software Quality Assurance (AASQA) draws on the talent and experience of the

 Adj.
 Prof. Jim Ellis OAM, B. Sc, CF (Curtin), Hon.
 D. Sc (Murdoch), FACS CP, FAICD, C. Eng.

 Jim Ellis was the inaugural Chair of the AASQA Advisory Board, stepping down in June 2018.
 He is currently the Immediate Past Chair.
 Jim has worked in information technology for more than 50 years, working for several multinational organisations in England, Eastern Europe and South East Asia before moving to Perth in 1981.
-In Perth, he worked for a number of international and local ICT organisations before founding his own company Westinfo Services in 1997.
+In Perth, he worked for several international and local ICT organisations before founding his own company Westinfo Services in 1997.
 Westinfo Services represented Gartner, the world’s largest technology advisory organisation in Western Australia and Northern Territory from February 1997 until March 2006.

 Jim was appointed an Adjunct Professor at Murdoch University in June 2006 and was awarded the Medal of the Order of Australia (OAM) for services to the ICT Industry in the Queen’s Birthday Honours List in June 2008.
 He was given the award of Curtin University Fellow in September 2015 and made an Honorary Doctor of Science by Murdoch University in September 2016.